moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/key_concepts_of_lens/index.md

 - **public:** Controls visibility of the segment.
 - **Meta:** Metadata provides additional context for the segment, such as security levels or custom tags.

 ### **Working with Views**

 Views abstract away the underlying complexity of your data model, providing users with a simplified interface for querying key metrics.

-For example, a view might include details from the "owner" and "contacts" tables, aggregating relevant data such as `owner_id`, `owner_name`, and `contact_email`, making it easier for end-users to understand and interact with the data.
+For example, a view might include details from the 'customer' and 'purchase' tables, aggregating relevant data such as `customer_id`, `product_name`, and `contact_email`, making it easier for end-users to understand and interact with the data.

 ### **When to define Views?**
 You define Views in the following scenarios:

 1. **Defining Metrics**:
 Views allow you to combine measures and dimensions from different tables, providing a consolidated data model tailored for specific use cases.
-For example, a view could give you all the necessary dimensions and measures to understand "Weekly Spirits Sales in Florida" in a unified view.
+For example, a view could give you all the necessary dimensions and measures to understand 'Weekly Spirits Sales in Florida' in a unified view.
 2. **Providing a simplified interface**:
 By exposing only the relevant measures and dimensions for a given use case, views help reduce the complexity of the underlying data model, making it easier for business users to access actionable insights without wading through raw data.

 ### **Types of Views**